wso2-extensions/esb-connector-salesforcebulk/docs/jobs.md

 ```

 **Properties**
-* jobId: The ID of the job.
+* jobId: The ID of the job that you either want to close or abort.
-* state: The state of processing for the job.
+* state: The state of processing of the job.

 **Sample request**